This naan bread recipe is light, fluffy and brushed with garlic butter and served up at any traditional Indian restaurant or kitchen.

 - 5 finely minced cloves of garlic

 - Add the flour, baking soda, baking powder, powdered sugar, and salt to a bowl and mix until combined.
 Form a well.

 - Pour the oil and yogurt to the center of the well and begin mixing with your hands.
 Slowly pour in the milk as needed to make a soft dough.

 - Knead for 5 to 7 minutes and then add to a bowl, cover with plastic and let sit in a warm place for 1 hour.

 - Unwrap and form 12 equal-sized dough balls.
 Roll each dough ball out on a clean surface lightly dusted with flour.
 Brush 1 side with water before cooking.

 - Add the water brushed side down on a large preheated saute pan at medium-high heat and cook for 1 to 2 minutes.

-- Flip the pan over and roast the other side of the bread over the open flam until browned.
+- Flip the pan over and roast the other side of the bread over the open flame until browned.

 - Repeat until all of the bread is done cooking.
 Keep warm.

-- In a small pot melt the butter and garlic together and cook for medium heat just until the garlic is fragrant, about 2 minutes.
+- In a small pot melt the butter and garlic together and cook for medium heat just until the garlic is fragrant, which takes about 2 minutes.

 - Brush the bread with the garlic butter and serve garnished with optional chopped parsley.